trinket-devs/device_xiaomi_ginkgo/Configure your device.md

+# n+1.
+Contact

+	Feel free to contact https://t.me/IamBigN,
+	I hope i can help you solve your problems a bit

 # n.
 Setup ccache (must have if you dont want to wait 8 - 9 hours to compile)

     Please search google for install, i just point some config to make it work when compile